flyteorg/flyte/docs/source/gen/flytectl_update_execution.rst

 Activate an execution; and it shows up in the CLI and UI:
 ::

- flytectl update execution -p flytectldemo -d development  oeh94k9r2r --activate
+ flytectl update execution -p flytesnacks -d development  oeh94k9r2r --activate

 Archive an execution; and it is hidden from the CLI and UI:
 ::

- flytectl update execution -p flytectldemo -d development  oeh94k9r2r --archive
+ flytectl update execution -p flytesnacks -d development  oeh94k9r2r --archive

 Usage